 Flights arriving at EU airports | ✅ Covered |

-These regulations also apply to airlines from Switzerland, Iceland, and Norway.
-This means if you’re traveling with any airline to, within, or from Europe, you likely have these rights.
-It’s helpful to understand these laws – they’re there to help you if issues arise with your flight.
-They make sure you’re not abandoned when your travel plans don’t work out.
+These regulations also include airlines from Switzerland, Iceland, and Norway.
+This means when you travel with any airline within, to, or from Europe, you probably have these rights.
+It’s helpful to be aware of these regulations – they exist to support you if problems occur with your flight.
+They ensure you’re not stranded when your trip arrangements don’t work out.

 When You Are Not Entitled to Compensation

-Air Corsica isn’t always at fault when flights are delayed or cancelled.
-At times, events occur that the airline is powerless against, like extreme weather or unexpected problems.
+Air Corsica isn’t necessarily at fault when flights are delayed or cancelled.
+Sometimes, things happen that the airline has no control over, like extreme weather or unforeseen issues.

-For instance, if there’s a sudden storm, an airport emergency, or a strike by air traffic controllers, Air Corsica isn’t responsible.
-These are called “extraordinary circumstances” that the airline can’t do anything about.
+For example, if there’s a sudden storm, an urgent situation at the airport, or air traffic controllers go on strike, Air Corsica cannot be held accountable.
+These are called “extraordinary circumstances” that the airline has no control over.

-When these situations occur, you are unlikely to get any compensation.
-The airline isn’t seen as doing anything wrong when these unforeseen difficulties arise.
+When these things happen, you are unlikely to get any compensation.
+The airline is not considered to be doing anything wrong when these unexpected issues come up.

 Recent Flight Delays and Cancellations